fluthjs/fluth-vue/packages/core/useFetch/docs/stream.en.md

 ## Background

-After `useFetch` executes a request, in addition to providing reactive `data`, it also provides data stream support based on [fluth](https://fluthjs.github.io/fluth-doc/).
-Through `promise$`, you can subscribe to the results of each request, enabling more flexible asynchronous data processing.
+After useFetch executes a request, in addition to providing reactive data, it also provides a data stream promise$ based on [fluth](https://fluthjs.github.io/fluth-doc/).
+Through promise$, you can subscribe to the result of each request, enabling more flexible asynchronous data processing.

 ## Basic Usage